leftstick/angularjs-amd-skeleton/index.md

 > For more reading, refer to: [service][service-url]

+This seek project doesn't require you to use any of above code in your project.
+The only thing i want to share is how i organize files for a large project.
+Feel free to replace the `RouterConfig` for [ngRoute][ngRoute-url] with any other `route` technology such as [ui-router][uiRouter-url], it just shows the way to write a `configure` module.

 ### [Now it's time to play with the real code!]({{ site.git_repository }}) ###